dbt-labs/corp/handbook/benefits.md

 To enroll in benefits as a new hire, existing employee during open enrollment or at a time of a qualifying life event, follow our [guide](https://www.notion.so/dbtlabs/US-Health-Benefit-Enrollment-Guide-8132d651bdc54fddb8c3c6251701d5d5?pvs=4).
 Note: Employees who currently have a High Deductible Health Plan coverage selection are able to adjust their HSA contributions throughout the year.
 This is the only benefit adjustment that does not require a Qualifying Life or Work Event.

 **Employees enrolled in our health insurance are eligible for the following benefits as well:**

+### [Disability and Life Insurance)
+We provide long term and short term disability as well as life insurance coverage to all US-based employees at no cost.
+Voluntary, additional, life insurance coverage for employees and dependants is available at the expense of the employee.

 ### [Health Related Travel Benefit (US)](https://www.notion.so/dbtlabs/Health-Related-Travel-Benefit-1b3541b3eec3444d883de4ecf601dd9f?pvs=4)